Academic Integrity at Baruch College: Summary for Faculty

 - Issue multiple versions of exams.
 The exams can have the same questions in different order, or, if multiple choice, with only the choices scrambled.
 Consider using different colored paper for the different versions, allowing you to see if students next to each other have the same exam.
 (Alternatively, exams of the same color make it impossible for students to know who else has the version they have.)

 - Do not recycle exams from class to class, semester to semester, year to year.
 (Some student groups maintain files.).
+A best practice is to level the playing field and give students a clear idea of your expectations by posting your previous exams online.

 - If you use blue books, hand out only as many as needed and be sure to collect extras.
 (Students have been known to take extras home and write in them as preparation for other exams.)